 On the official level, the Board of Directors and its seven committees (Development, Finance, Human Resources, Board Development, Marketing, Membership Services, and GALA Fund-raising) make decisions for the long-range development of the Chorus.

 Among the goals of the Chorus is to advance men’s choral music through the commissioning of new compositions and arrangements.

 Since 2002 alone, the Chorus has commissioned three major works: Two Flutes Playing, by Kansas City composer Mark Hayes, a major work featuring orchestra and dance; and Country Angel Christmas, based on a children’s book by Tomie De Paola.
 In 2005, the Chorus joined with the Gay Men’s Chorus of Los Angeles to co-commission Life is a Cabaret, a concert tribute to the songwriting team of John Kander and Fred Ebb.

 In addition, the Chorus joined with other GALA Choruses in commissioning Oliver Button is a Sissy, a half-hour musical based on another book by De Paola, and I Am Harvey Milk, an oratorio by Broadway composer Andrew Lippa celebrating the life and legacy of the civil rights hero.

 The Chorus also has commissioned several song arrangements, featuring the talents of Eric Lane Barnes, Mark Hayes, Scott Farthing, and Paul Siskind.

-With the 2010-2011 season, the Chorus celebrated its 25th anniversary.
 Looking back on the years since 1986, it is amazing how far the Chorus has come.
 Looking ahead, there are no limits to what the Chorus can do as it lives out its vision: Our Voices Enlighten, Inspire, Heal and Empower.